Provisional Date for the 2023 walk is 6th May

 The Coniston Sports & Social Centre is located on a narrow lane in a quiet residential area.
 Please be respectful of this when arriving, and whilst waiting for the walk to start.

 There is NO PARKING for walkers or supporters at the Coniston start, either in Shepherds Bridge Lane or at the social centre.
 Shepherds Bridge Lane will be completely closed to traffic, except for authorised vehicles.
 This is essential to ensure the safety of K2B and C2B participants.

 The C2B walk starts in the car park next to the sports and social centre building.
 There is a large number of people to be accommodated, so it is essential that you pay close attention to instructions from marshals, and listen carefully to information provided via the event Public Address (PA) system.

 The Coniston Sports Club Committee will be selling teas, coffees, bacon buns, etc, to raise funds for the club.
 Please support them.
 They can take cash or contactless payments.
 Do NOT set up your own cooking and brewing facilities in the sports club grounds.

-C2B walkers are entitled to free drinks, food, and medical treatment on the route and at the finish.
-Please note that food is provided for K2B walkers at Machells Coppice, and for C2B walkers at Lowick Church.
+C2B walkers are entitled to free drinks, food, and medical treatment at various points along the route and at the finish.
+Hot food and sandwiches are provided for C2B walkers at Lowick Church.
 All finishers receive a completion certificate and a commemorative medal.

 Coniston is one of the most attractive valleys in the Lake District.
 In the past, copper, limestone and slate were hewn from the underlying rocks, iron ore was smelted on the lake shores, and charcoal produced in the woodlands.
 Coniston Water was used to transport these materials away until the railway was built in 1859.
 The area was exploited by powerful families such as the Le Flemings and Marshalls.